Entanglement swapping in black holes: restoring predictability: Supplementary Materials

 The state (\ref{finalState}) is clearly an entangled pure state of Hawking's ``out'' particles after the black hole has fully evaporated.
-Notice that the state (\ref{General}) is a superposition of all energy's eigenstates.
-Therefore, the projection to the particular final state (\ref{finalState}) is only due to the black hole full evaporation and not to an intrinsic unitarity violation.
+Note that the state (\ref{General}) is a superposition of all the energy's eigenstates.
+Therefore, the projection to the particular final state (\ref{finalState}) is only due to black hole full evaporation and not to an intrinsic unitarity violation.

 The outcome of this section can be summarized as follows.
 The pure entangled state describing matter inside the the black hole (\ref{MultiMatter}) evolves into the pure entangled state at $I^+$ (\ref{finalState}).
-We here only assumed annihilation inside the black hole between negative and positive energy particles.
+Here, we only assumed annihilation inside the black hole between negative and positive energy particles.